Clifford algebras, Spin groups and qubit trees: General trees

 Such construction has some properties of formalism used earlier due to certain similarity of \Eq{rladd} and \Eq{xnum} for binary {\it x-y} trees with \Eq{aladd} and \Eq{xznum} for nodes with arbitrary number of children obtained from binary {\it x-z} trees using correspondence depicted on \Fig{nchild}.

 An analogue of \Eq{xtn} is

 where $c_1,\ldots,c_l \in c(j)$ are indexes used in $\prdz{c(j)}$ from \Eq{xznum1}.
-It is chain of nodes linked by $z$-edges starting in node $j$ of initial binary {\it x-z} tree and the same indexes correspond to $l$ children of node $j$ in the $g$-tree obtained by construction depicted on \Fig{nchild}.
+It is chain of $z$-linked nodes in node $j$ of initial binary {\it x-z} tree and the same indexes correspond to $l$ children of node $j$ in the $g$-tree obtained by construction depicted on \Fig{nchild}.

 Inverse relation for \Eq{xztn} is similar with \Eq{invxn} used earlier for binary {\em x-y} trees and may be written

 where $D(j)$ is (possibly empty) set of all descendants of node $j$ for $g$-tree obtained from binary {\it x-z} tree.
 The set of nodes $D(j)$ may differs from $d(j)$ for corresponding binary {\it x-z} tree, because $z$-link to `peers' should not be included in $D(j)$, {\em e.g.}, on \Fig{binBK} below $D(3)=\{0,1,2\}$, but $d(3) = \{0,1,2,4,5,6\}$.